-Tutorials, how to guides, books, apps, hardware and reviews for Windows 8.
+Tutorials, how to guides, books, apps, hardware and reviews for Windows 8 and Windows 8.1.

 When you first use apps from the Windows Store, it might not be easy to figure out how to close them, so that they no longer use system resources.
 If you are lucky and you have a keyboard, pressing Alt+F4 still works but what do you do if you don't have one?
 Here's how to close any apps in Windows 8 and Windows 8.1, using touch or a mouse.

 File History is an awesome tool included in all versions of Windows 8 and Windows 8.1.
 It allows for easy automated backups of your data and it works with a number of devices on which data can be stored.
 As you will see from this guide, it is very easy to setup and use, it needs few system resources and it knows how to store multiple versions of your files so that you can easily revert the version you need, when you need it.
 In this first guide about File History in which you will learn how to find it, enable it and change the way it works.

 The new Windows Calculator offers more precise calculations than ever and it also has a new and powerful interface.
 It now integrates the basic standard calculations with programming, scientific calculations and statistics.
 Beyond this, there are also other features which are very useful: things like mortgage calculation, a multifunctional converter and a few more options which deserve their share of attention.
 In this article I will present them one by one and also share some possible usage scenarios.

 We noticed that many readers coming to our website were searching for how to find the Calculator in Windows 8 or Windows 8.1.
 Since we did not have a very detailed article on this subject, we decided to create one and share the methods you can use to start the Calculator.
 Here’s how it is done.